 Every so often, you should delete unused apps from your phone.
 And whenever you download a new app, carefully read the Terms so you know exactly what you’re agreeing to.

 Especially risky are shady loan apps that prompt you for personal information and, rather than give you a loan, they use this information to access your bank or other private records.

 Do this: Perform an app clean up whenever you update your smartphone software.
 This gives you a frequent reminder to delete any apps that are lingering on your phone – and potentially tracking your activity!

 8. Clean up your browser (and file sharing sites)

 You should only keep the bare minimum of sensitive information on your computer.
-That minimizes the damage if it ends up in strong hands.
+This will minimize the damage if your device ends up in the wrong hands.

-Remember that your browser contains tons of data on their browsing history, as well as cached files, and passwords.
+Remember that your browser contains tons of data on your search history, as well as cached files, and passwords.
 Imagine what a hacker could do with this information!
-Do not wait until it is too late.
-One should ensure they regularly clear their browser history.
+Don’t wait until it’s too late.
+Bulk up your online security by regularly clearing your browser history.